mukuls9971/generateThumbnail/README.md

     - Only a single view which downloads the remoteUrl and converts to thumbnail
     - Redis queue is used where for async operation the filename is returned and operation is executed in backend
     - both sync and async APIs are implemented to show the use case
+    - no DB is used but statically stored imaged

 2. libraries/dependencies/tools
     - django: more stable and scalable with multiple workers and lot of ready-to-use features like template, admin etc
     - PIL: standard library in python for image manipulation